-The Chair of the Inquiry has made a decision known as a general restriction order.
+The Chair of the Inquiry has made a decision known as a general restriction order ("GRO").
 The effect of this order is that the identity of any applicant or anyone named as an abuser will not generally be revealed by the Inquiry before we publish any findings or reports.
 This order does not protect your identity.

-You can ask the Inquiry to keep your identity private.
-You can do this by applying to the Chair for a restriction order.
+It may be possible for your identity to be kept private.
+If that is something you would wish to explore, you would need to apply to the Chair for a restriction order.
 You can find out how to do this in our protocol on restriction orders.
-You need to explain why it is important to keep your identity private.
+You would need to provide a full explanation of why you wish to keep your identity private.